frenkx/rp-ekf-slam-unity/README.md

 ## 6. Demo

-The project is not uploaded, and access to its contents is provided upon request.
+The project is not uploaded.
 However, builds are available for Linux (x86_64) and Windows (x86), which can be downloaded [here](https://drive.google.com/drive/folders/1oFx_F5WAaQxsaC6HdMGzzOeTlxDHSbmA?usp=sharing).

 ## 7. Bibliography